symfony/symfony-docs/setup.rst

     $ cd my-project/
     $ composer require logger

-If you run that command in a Symfony application which doesn't use Flex, you'll see a Composer error explaining that ``logger`` is not a valid package name.
+If you run that command in a Symfony application which doesn't use Flex, you will see a Composer error explaining that ``logger`` is not a valid package name.
 However, if the application has Symfony Flex installed, that command installs and enables all the packages needed to use the official Symfony logger.